Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative

 Does Canopy have a free trial?

 Canopy’s freemium allows testing Client Engagement features indefinitely (250 contacts).
 Other modules have a 15-day trial period.
 The Transcripts & Notices add-on offers 3 free transcript pulls and 3 notice creations as a trial.
-Uku provides a 14-day free trial with full Elite plan access, plus a completely free Solo plan.
+Uku provides a 14-day free trial with full Elite plan access, then Solo from $19/month (up to 20 active clients) as the entry plan — no permanent free tier, but Solo includes features Canopy’s freemium does not (automated billing, client portal, client budgeting, e-signatures).

 Which is more affordable: Canopy or Uku?